-I printed it out on black vinyl and pulled then off the excess vinyl around the letters……
+I printed it out on black vinyl and then pulled off the excess vinyl around the letters……

-….then attached the transfer paper, peeled off the backing and got it aligned on the foam board.
+….then attached the transfer paper, peeled off the backing, and got it aligned on the foam board.

-Stuck it on and carefully pulled the transfer paper off, leaving the letters stuck to the foam board beneath.
+Next, I stuck it on and carefully pulled the transfer paper off, leaving the letters stuck to the foam board beneath.

 I then used a few 3m strips (cut in half as to not be wasteful, I’m a thrifty girl! ;) ) on the back.

 And simply stuck it up inside the frame.

 I love how simple this project was.
 And I love that I didn’t have to take down any artwork/pictures to do it.

 If you don’t own a Silhouette machine and don’t want to buy one, you can also do this by hand with any of my other favorite transfer methods, found here.

 Or if you have a holiday stencil you like, you can even use that.